 It is positive in all leads, except in aVR.
 It could be negative in lead III in obese patients; in leads V1-V4 in children, young people and women.

-There are many pathologies which cause changes in the T wave, such as coronary artery disease or electrolyte disorders.
-(See Abnormal T Wave).
+There are many pathologies which cause changes in the T wave, such as coronary artery disease or electrolyte disorders (read abnormal T wave).

-It is a typically positive, low-voltage wave, which appears predominantly in precordial leads following the T wave.
-Its source is unknown, it could mean the repolarisation of the papillary muscles.
+It is a typically positive, low-voltage wave, which appears predominantly in precordial leads after the T wave.
+Its source is unknown, it could mean the repolarisation of the papillary muscles (read the U wave).